-Surprisingly one Englishman who hasn’t lifted the PGA trophy is Justin Rose, but he went closest ten years ago when toppled by Denmark’s Anders Hansen, a solid Tour performer who had also claimed the title in 2002.
-If it was something of a surprise that he overcame Rose in extra holes it was as nothing to his destruction of the field five years earlier – he left Montgomerie and Eduardo Romero trailing by five strokes.
+Surprisingly one Englishman who hasn’t lifted the PGA trophy is Justin Rose, but he went closest when toppled by Denmark’s Anders Hansen in 2007, the solid Tour performer who had also claimed the title five years earlier.

 2010 – If He Khan Do It

-2010 was the year that the big course changes were revealed.
-Ernie Els led the design team in theory, but in practice it later emerged that the then owner Richard Caring had been insisting on some of the more … let’s say “unusual” renovations.
 Heading into the final round Simon Khan was T13th and seven shots back of the lead, but a sparkling 66 set a tough clubhouse target.
-One of his friends was in tears behind the 18th green after he drained the final putt.
+One of his friends was in tears behind the 18th green after Khan drained his final putt.
 “He’s my mate and we’ve been coming here since we was kids,” the six foot thirtysomething unapologetically blubbed.
 “I think he’s gonna win and I think I’m gonna cry.”
-Khan watched on TV as every challenger slipped backwards and he claimed the win.
+Khan watched on TV as every challenger slipped backwards leaving him alone at the top.

 2011-12 – The World Number One

 The new 18th hole has never quite worked.
-Too often, instead of watching players lash a fairway wood up the right-handside of the green and hope to see it chase towards the pin (as in the good old days), they lay up behind the new pond.
-Weirdly it then becomes a sort of short par-three.
+Too often, instead of watching players lash a fairway wood up the right-handside of the green, hoping to see it chase towards the pin (as in the good old days), they lay up behind the new pond, creating a naff par-three.

-Even more weirdly, in 2011 that short par-three decided not only the destiny of the title, but the world number one ranking also.
+Even more weirdly in 2011 that naff par-three decided not only the destiny of the title, but number one spot in the world rankings also.
 Luke Donald took on Lee Westwood in extra holes, Donald prevailed, pinched Westwood’s top spot, and defended the PGA title 12 months later.

 2013 – The Sorceror and the Apprentice

-Ahead of the final round Matteo Manassero, the 20-year-old Italian wonderkid, already a three-time winner on the European Tour, adorned a navy blue jumper and green trousers in honour of his hero Seve Ballesteros, whose he remembered watching stride between Wentworth’s tree-lined fairways on television as a child.
+Ahead of the final round Matteo Manassero, the 20-year-old Italian wonderkid and already a three-time winner on the European Tour, adorned a navy blue jumper and green trousers in honour of his hero Seve Ballesteros.
 Simon Khan yet again set the pace (this time with a 66), but Manassero’s 69 caught him and the Italian prevailed in extra holes.

 2014 – Distraction Technique

-Rory McIlroy has a very curious record on the West Course.
-He’s missed the cut four times, on another two occasions he made the cut but had been outside the top 100 after 18 holes and could never recover, he managed fifth in 2009, and then in 2014 his week began less like the pages of Golf Monthly and more the front cover of Heat as his engagement to Caroline Wozniacki ended.
+Rory McIlroy has a very curious record on the West Course, often struggling.
+In 2014 his week began less like the pages of Golf Monthly and more the front cover of Heat as his engagement to Caroline Wozniacki ended.
 The only place he wasn’t asked questions was inside the ropes.
-Perhaps that explains why he played better there than ever before, shooting a final round 66 to claim the win.
+Perhaps that explains why he played better than ever before, shooting a final round 66 to claim the win.

 2015 – Rookies Don’t Win At Wentworth

-Whatever.
-An’s first round sighter of 71 was all he needed.
+The uninitiated rarely win on the West Course, but a first round sighter of 71 was all Ben An needed.
 A Friday 64 got him into second, a Saturday 67 a share of the lead, and he destroyed the field on Sunday with a 65 for a six stroke win.

 2016 – Woody, Could He?